Turkish high-speed YHT train

 Children under 8 go free, children 8-11 travel for half the adult fare, children 12 & over pay the youth (genç) fare.

 Youths under 26 get 15% off (genç).
-Seniors 60-64 get 15% off (yaş 60-64), over 65s get 50% off (yaş 65).
+All seniors over 60 get 15% off (yaş 60-64), but only Turkish citizens over 65 get 50% off (yaş 65).

 Special tourist fares apply for the Doğu Turistik Express with no child, youth, senior or return trip discounts.